Virjanand/spring-books-kata/README.md

 first acceptance test:
 - [] Display a list of books from the database on localhost:8080
 - [x] Webpage with list of books
-- [] Controller that returns webpage with list of books
+- [x] Controller that returns webpage with list of books
+- [x] Improve unit test of bookController to properly test controller
 - [] Add thymeleaf to books.html
 - [] Controller that returns a list of bookCommands to webpage
 - [] Service that returns a list of commands to controller